Chapter 1: Introduction, Context, and Literature Review

 1.3.2 Ethnomethodological Foundations and Authority

 Harold Garfinkel’s ethnomethodology (1967) provides crucial grounding for understanding how Reddit users accomplish social order through everyday practices.
-His focus on “accountability” illuminates how upvoting creates community coherence through reflexive validation.
-High-scoring posts make collective values visible: comment_m2993e6 (score: 224) defending CUNY becomes the highest-validated institutional pride statement, comment_mf5zmc7 (score: 198) enforces academic freedom norms, comment_m9mqm92 (score: 183) recognizes shared financial vulnerability, and comment_mn6ijjb (score: 181) corrects social norms through community enforcement.
-These scores don’t merely reflect popularity;they accomplish accountability by making community standards publicly measurable (see ethnomethodological evidence for complete validation analysis).
+His focus on “accountability” illuminates how upvoting creates community coherence through reflexive validation, where high-scoring posts make collective values visible: posts defending CUNY become highly-validated institutional pride statements, while others enforce academic freedom norms, recognize shared financial vulnerability, and correct social norms through community enforcement.
+These scores accomplish accountability by making community standards publicly measurable rather than merely reflecting popularity.

-The concept of “indexicality” (context-dependent meaning) explains how tactical knowledge becomes comprehensible only within CUNY’s specific bureaucratic culture. comment_ewlyuik (Baruch, score: 11) demonstrates this with its 5-step Coursicle strategy: “Take the closed class and put it in your shopping cart on CUNYfirst…Wait for waitlists to be dropped usually happens 2-4 days before semester begins.”
-Additional insider knowledge includes comment_h6uf0nc’s swap strategy, comment_lwoakv3 (score: 54) assuming shared ePermit expertise, and comment_mxuh7mk’s bookmark trick to avoid CUNYfirst login errors, all indexical expressions requiring institutional context.
+The concept of “indexicality” (context-dependent meaning) explains how tactical knowledge becomes comprehensible only within CUNY’s specific bureaucratic culture.
+Baruch posts demonstrate this with 5-step Coursicle strategies: “Take the closed class and put it in your shopping cart on CUNYfirst…Wait for waitlists to be dropped usually happens 2-4 days before semester begins.”
+Additional insider knowledge includes swap strategies, ePermit expertise, and bookmark tricks to avoid CUNYfirst login errors, all indexical expressions requiring institutional context.

-Garfinkel’s emphasis on practical reasoning reveals how students collectively construct navigational knowledge through iterative problem-solving. thread t3_1hqkkh0 (150 comments) serves as living BMCC nursing program guide updated each semester, thread t3_1akbu5y (60 comments, score: 623) coordinates academic advisor crisis response, and thread t3_1j6449l (75 comments) troubleshoots Baruch transfer complexities.
+Garfinkel’s emphasis on practical reasoning reveals how students collectively construct navigational knowledge through iterative problem-solving.
+Long threads serve as living guides updated each semester for BMCC nursing programs, coordinate academic advisor crisis responses, and troubleshoot transfer complexities.
 These threads document the “documentary method” (students building shared interpretive schemes for understanding CUNY’s systems through collaborative practice).

 James Clifford’s critique of ethnographic authority (1983) shapes this study’s approach to representation.
 His call for “polyphonic” ethnography (multiple voices and perspectives) aligns with preserving Reddit users’ own analyses rather than imposing external frameworks.
 As Clifford notes: “There is no longer any place of overview (mountaintop) from which to map human ways of life” (p.
 140).
 This supports treating Reddit posts as primary theoretical contributions, not just data.